amesar/mlflow-resources/README.md

 Tag keys that start with mlflow. are reserved for internal use.
 See [System Tags](https://mlflow.org/docs/latest/tracking.html#system-tags) documentation page.

 Column legend:
-* python - if you run with normal Python
+* python - if you run with the normal `python` command
-* mlflow run - If you run with mlflow runcommand
+* mlflow run - If you run with `mlflow run` command
 * notebook - If run as a Databricks notebook

-As of MLflow 1.9.1.
+As of MLflow 1.18.0
 ```
 +--------------------------------------+----------+--------------+------------+
 | tag                                  | python   | mlflow run   | notebook   |